Mountains Gallery to view related pieces.

 Furthermore, we know that the diary matches the sepia because, even though, he gets the hill wrong, it is the subject of the sepia (see more on this in part2 of the notes).
 More still, we searched out ALL of the paintings of 1944 and 1943 and could not find another painting this could be mixed up with.
 Finally, we have a newspaper clipping from March of 1944 naming this painting as being the featured canvas of the Springfield Art League's annual show!
 We might even know why it slipped his mind.
 See the Addition notes section for more on this.

-Wood-ward has some sort of mental block.
+situations where Wood-ward has some sort of mental block.
 That is NOT Putt's Hill in the background.
-One can clearly see
+One can

 "Entering the hall one is greeted by the beautiful and dominating 'October' by Robert Strong Woodward of Buckland.
 On the left wall Lester Stevens and Gertrude Fiske divide the honors, the former with his 'Mill Brook,' a Corcoran prize winner and Miss Fiske with 'Charlotte in Gray,' also winner of a prize.
 On the right wall Harriet Lumis shows an 'Autumn Woodland', a very genuine appreciation of exquisite low toned color, and Harry Leith-Ross on the same wall shows a New England village 'Toward the Sea,' in newly fallen snow, which is arresting in poetic charm..."

-block regarding Woodward and his legacy.
-Here is a fine example of how a newspaper spoils what should be
+regarding Woodward and his legacy.
+Here is a fine example of how a newspaper spoils what should be a moment of

-clearly a matter of prestige for which the painting is held.
-It is often mentioned in articles such as
+exhibition is clearly a matter of prestige for which the painting is held.
+It is often mentioned in articles

-this; in fact, it was noted in an article on Woodward's second prize win at the Boston Art Club in 1932
+such as this; in fact, it was noted in an article on Woodward's second prize win at the Boston Art Club in

 about?